qwertie/ungglish/index.md

 Hero
 ----

-Learning English in a classroom can take many years, but a student can be fluent in Ungglish in less than a year.
+Learning English in a classroom can take many years, but a student will be able to become fluent in Ungglish in less than a year.

-Ungglish is like English, but it's not English.
-It's dramatically easier to learn, so students of English can make progress faster and have more fun.
+Ungglish will be like English, but an independent, planned language.
+It will be dramatically easier to learn, so students of English can make progress faster and have more fun.
+Help is wanted to finish the design and write dictionaries.

 - About 8 times easier than English
 - Similar: When used in a certain way, native English speakers can understand spoken and written Ungglish.
 The dictionary and Ungglish lessons will tell you which parts of Ungglish match (or are similar to) English.